marxin/texi2rst-generated/sphinx/libiberty/replacement-functions.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: replacement functions, functions, replacement

 .. _replacement-functions:

-.. index:: replacement functions

-.. index:: functions, replacement

 Replacement Functions
 *********************